 As with other forms of violence, sexual assault, whether occurring in or outside the workplace, has significant impacts on the survivor, their coworkers, the perpetrator, and the workplace overall.
 The most significant impacts on the workplace are turnover, productivity, and safety.
-A 2019 study found that, for individuals experiencing sexual harassment or assault, 1 in 7 women and 1 in 17 men sought a new job assignment, changed jobs, or quit a job due to the abuse they were experiencing in the workplace.^{iv} Another study showed that 19.4% of female and 9.7% of male rape victims lost time from work due to their victimization.^v Absenteeism and tardiness can be in response to necessary appointments (doctor, legal, mental health, etc.) or because the significant mental health impacts of sexual assault.
+A 2019 sought a new job assignment, changed jobs, or quit a job due to their victimization study found that, for individuals experiencing sexual harassment or assault, 1 in 7 women and 1 in 17 men sought a new job assignment, changed jobs, or quit a job due to the abuse they were experiencing in the workplace.
+Another study showed that 19.4% of female and 9.7% of male rape victims lost time from work due to their victimization.
+Absenteeism and tardiness can be in response to necessary appointments (doctor, legal, mental health, etc.) or because the significant mental health impacts of sexual assault.